BreadGarLick/lab3/lab3.md

  Latest Commit: Tuesday the week of Aug 9th

  Active Branches: There are 3 active branches, with the default being "master"

+## Gitstats differences
+There were more authors for Organizers and about half as many lines of code.

+There were fewer authors for Open Circuits and about the same amount of lines of code.

+990 was about the same.

+There were more authors for AIPS and much fewer lines of code.